Perspective Drawing - Geometry in Art

 Perspective Drawing is an application of geometry that artists use to organise the arrangement of space in a picture.
 For many centuries, artists have been inspired by the visual beauty and order that exists in geometry and they have used it in many ways to help the composition of their art.
 There is no greater nor more obvious example of this than Leonardo's 'Last Supper'.
-Mouse-over the image to view how Leonardo uses the geometry of perspective to make Christ the unmistakable focal point of the painting.
+Click on the flip icon to view how Leonardo uses the geometry of perspective to make Christ the unmistakable focal point of the painting.

 The pentagram is a mystic symbol that has been around since 3500BC.
 It has been adopted by many different cultures over the centuries.
 To the Ancient Greeks, it was a sign of perfection because of the satisfying 'golden section' proportions contained within its structure.
 It has been used in an inverted form as a satanic emblem, but here Michelangelo definitely claims it as a Christian symbol.

 The Lindisfarne Gospels were written and illuminated by the monk, Eadfrith, who became the bishop of Lindisfarne in 698.
 They were created in honour of God and St. Cuthbert, a celtic monk, who was bishop of Lindisfarne (685-86) on Holy Island and died in 687.
 This cross-carpet page is found at the beginning of St. Matthew's gospel.
 The complex interlacing of geometrical forms in this beautiful illuminated manuscript pays homage to God who was seen as the Great Geometrician of the Universe.

 Perspective, first developed by Brunelleschi around 1420, was a new drawing technique when Uccello produced this image.
 Today, this chalice is a strangely prophetic drawing because it seems to predict the use of wire frame images to visualize forms in 3D software, five and a half centuries later.
 Were the original designers of these programs influenced by this image?